bevyengine/rfcs/rfcs/41-ui-navigation.md

   enter the parent one).
 * **Lock**:
-  If we receive `NavRequest::Action` while this `Focusable` is focused, the navigation system will freeze until `NavRequest::Free` is received, sending a `NavEvent::Unlocked`.
+  If we receive `NavRequest::Action` while this `Focusable` is focused, the navigation system will freeze until `NavRequest::Unlock` is received, sending a `NavEvent::Unlocked`.
   \
   This is useful to implement widgets with complex controls you don't